 - Oh here’s one.
 It doesn’t have a loop for hanging it up.
 Again, the weave of the cloth doesn’t allow for sewing things onto it.

-How Does the e-cloth Glass & Polishing Cloth Compare to the Norwex Window Cloth?
+e-cloth Glass & Polishing Cloth Versus (VS) the Norwex Window Cloth – How do they compare?

 - these 2 cloths both have a very fine weave but they feel completely different from one another.
 The e-cloth has a silkier texture and the Norwex one is a bit stiffer.
 The e-cloth is very similar to the Norwex car cloth – which I’ve mentioned before is a fabulous window cleaner.